New mom holding her baby at a birthing center

 Talk with a birth designer about your delivery options

 Having a care team that understands you is important.
-Your birth designer at Ascension Saint Thomas helps you understand your choices and decide on your preferences to personalize your birth experience.
+Your birth designer at Ascension Saint Thomas Midtown helps you understand your choices and decide on your preferences to personalize your birth experience.
 Support services are provided at no cost to you and include:

 • Classes and support for first-time parents